The story of a Native American orphan attempting to find his place in the world. The story is set near Ohio 4000BC.

 An Audio Edition of THE BOY WHO RAN is now available.

 Sample Audio Clip: Press the Play Button to Hear a 5-minute sample from the prologue of the book, as read by Lyssa Browne.
-(If for some reason the player stops working, I placed another player linked to the sample file on the main page)
+(If for some reason the player stops working, I placed another player linked to the sample file on the main page) Note: I re-edited the book to make it more audio friendly before providing the copy to the voice artist.

 To Buy The Book, Click on One of the Buttons Below: